evanlong/vertigo/ISSUES.md

 - Zoom level adjustment in UI
 - UI handles rotation based on device orientation
     + Allow some UI elements to rotate in place
+- Include some text, or animation indicating the direction of movement of the phone based on push VS pull mode.
+A lot of times people don't know they need to move the phone while recording
 - Looping / Preview Mode
     + This might go hand-in-hand with the sharing aspect.
 That is does the user want to "keep" or "retake" the photo.
 Once taken, immediately go to "replay" the clip
 - Tap to automatic focus and/or lighting adjustment